 Cheesy as it sounds, in teaching me how to read, Dr. Rabinowitz gave me a lifelong passion for the written word.
 It’s a gift I cherish.
 Even though I don’t have a crew of academic buddies nearby to talk over favorite scenes in books, I’ve taken that first grade reading challenge with me to the internet.

-For the past three years, I’ve joined Goodreads’ Reading Challenge.
-Sadly I’ll never be able to read all the books in the world that are written in English (I have to bring home the proverbial vegetarian bacon), but with this reading challenge I can make a small dent in must-read book list that continually expands.
-If you want to become reading buddies on Goodreads, here’s my profile.
+For the past three years, I’ve joined GoodReads’ Reading Challenge.
+Sadly I’ll never be able to read all the books in the world that are written in English (I have to bring home the proverbial vegetarian bacon), but with this reading challenge I can make a small dent in a must-read book list that continually expands.
+If you want to become reading buddies on GoodReads, here’s my profile.